aceeric/rke2/scenarios/vbox-desktop/README.md

 ```
 To access the RKE2 cluster from outside the VM using kubectl:

-export PRIVKEY=<path to the private key matching the public key in the VM>"
+export PRIVKEY=<path to the private key matching the public key in the VM>
 scp -i $PRIVKEY root@192.168.0.31:/etc/rancher/rke2/rke2.yaml ~/.kube/rke2-config
 sed -i 's/127.0.0.1/192.168.0.31/g' ~/.kube/rke2-config
-export KUBECONFIG=~/.kube/rke2-config"
+export KUBECONFIG=~/.kube/rke2-config

-To access the Rancher UI from you browser:"
+To access the Rancher UI from you browser:

-Add an entry to your etc hosts: '192.168.0.31 rke1' then access"
+Add an entry to your etc hosts: '192.168.0.31 rke1' then access
 https://rke1 from your browser.
-Remember to disable all tracking"
+Remember to disable all tracking
-protection in your browser first."
+protection in your browser first.
 ```

 On my system, which has the following CPU config - Intel i7-8700 CPU @ 3.20GHz x 12 - generating the RKE2 server with Rancher in the VM takes about five minutes.